melvinmt/TPStateMachine/README.md

 TPStateMachine
 ==============

-State machine for highly dynamic `UICollectionView`/`UITableView`.
-No more `NSInternalInconsistencyException` when you try to change your data from concurrent threads!
+State machine for highly dynamic `UICollectionViews`/`UITableViews`.
+No more `NSInternalInconsistencyExceptions` when you try to change your data from concurrent threads!

 The state machine ensures that every change to your data model is matched perfectly with your collection/table views by handling them at the same time in the main thread (or in a serial queue when needed).